If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 Since some 60-100% of cats have FCoV then, based purely on statistics, your cat probably does have feline coronavirus.

-If your cat has a funny tummy, with mild to severe diarrhea that seems to be fairly consistent, then there is a fairly good chance that your cat has Feline Coronavirus.
+If your cat has a funny tummy, with mild to severe diarrhea that seems to be fairly consistent, this can be a sign of Feline Coronavirus, but it can also be caused many other issues like diet, bacterial imbalance etc.

 Equally, your cat may exhibit no symptoms at all and still have Feline Coronavirus.
 It is not yet known whether those cats who have more severe symptoms are at higher risk of developing FIP or not.

 If your cat has constant or intermittent diarrhea or soft stools, then please speak to your vet.
 Your vet can run a number of tests to determine the cause of the diarrhea.
-It could be a food intolerance, but there are also many infectious conditions that cause diarrhea in cats and most of them can be treated successfully.
-Do not let your cat suffer in silence - get your vet to run some tests.
+It could be a food intolerance, parasites, a digestive issues or a number of infectious conditions that cause diarrhea in cats and most of them can be treated successfully.

 Feline Coronavirus testing